 - Details for undergraduate courses

-- Level 3 option in the Physical and Analytical specialisation in the Chemistry major sequence
+- Level 3 core unit in the Chemistry; Geochemistry; Chemistry - Physical and Analytical major sequences

 - Level 3 elective

 - This unit is compulsory for all students taking the physical/analytical specialisation of the Chemistry major.
 The focus is on applications of the tools and techniques introduced in detail in CHEM3001 Essential Chemical Skills and CHEM3005 Chemical Spectroscopy and Structure.
-Topics include industrial chemistry, green chemistry, atmospheric chemistry, resource chemistry, and aquatic and atmospheric environmental chemistry.
+Topics include industrial chemistry, Industrial Nanotechnology, Colloidal and Surfactants Science and Environmental Chemistry.

-- Students are able to (1) understand the principles and concepts related to real-world applications of physical and analytical chemistry; (2) acquire advanced practical skills in (a) performing advanced laboratory procedures relevant to environmental and industrial chemistry; and (b) use of appropriate instrumentation and interpretation of data; and (3) further their skills development in scientific writing, problem solving, critical analysis and teamwork, as well as more advanced research skills specific to the discipline.
+- Students are able to (1) demonstrate practical skills in performing laboratory procedures relevant to environmental and industrial chemistry; (2) use appropriate instrumentation and interpretation of data; and (3) demonstrate skills in advanced physical chemistry encompassing nanotechnology, colloidal and environmental sciences.

-- Typically this unit is assessed in the following ways: (1) written assignments (essays, research proposal); (2) laboratory reports; and (3) end-of-semester examination.
+- Indicative assessments in this unit are as follows: (1) assignments (essays, video assignments, quizzes); (2) laboratory reports; and (3) end-of-semester examination.
 Further information is available in the unit outline.